 All Service Learning participants must complete this form in order to participate in Service-Learning for classroom credit in 2018-2019.
 We have multiple service sites that benefit the community and this information will better prepare us to find a match to fit your needs.
 The deadline to sign up for Service-Learning is Monday, October 2nd at 5:00 PM.

 Service Learning Project Agreement

 - Purpose: Outlines your learning goals for your Service-Learning project.

-- When: Must work your learning goals out with your faculty instructor and the guidence of the Service Learning Coordinator prior to your first day of service on your site.
+- When: Must work your learning goals out with your faculty instructor and the guidance of the Service Learning Coordinator prior to your first day of service on your site.